newlight77/dotfiles/README.md

 # dotfiles

-Use this repository to customize your envrioment:
+Use this repository to customize your envrionment:

 - Bash
 - Zsh with Oh my zsh